gis-ops/tutorials/qgis/QGIS_PluginInteractiveMapInput.md

 ### Quick re-write of plugin startup

 For the plugin to handle this correctly, you need to re-arrange a bit the start-up logic.
-Without going into too much detail, the [`QDialog.exec_()`](https://doc.qt.io/qt-5/qdialog.html#exec) is not ideal (ever, but particularly in this case), as that line is blocking, i.e. the code stops there until the user presses the Ok or Cancel button.
+Without going into too much detail, the [`QDialog.exec_()`](https://doc.qt.io/qt-5/qdialog.html#exec) is not ideal in this case, as that line is blocking, i.e. the code stops there until the user presses the OK or Cancel button.
 It's usually alright, but it stops working when you introduce new asynchronous functions like event loops, as you did above.
 The whole logic to show the plugin to the user is a little flawed, so let's rewrite some of it:

 In `quick_api.py:QuickApi.run()`, first delete `self.dlg.show()`, which is superfluous anyways.
 Then replace `self.dlg.exec_()` with `self.dlg.open()`. [`QDialog.open()`](https://doc.qt.io/qt-5/qdialog.html#open) will just open a modal dialog and immediately return control to the code.
 Its asynchronous nature means you have to know when the user presses OK/Cancel, so you have to listen for the appropriate signal and connect that to a function which does your work in case OK was clicked.
 The right signal is the dialog's built-in [`finished()`](https://doc.qt.io/qt-5/qdialog.html#finished) signal, which emits the result code (0 for Cancel button, 1 for OK), similar to the return value of the previous `QDialog.exec_()` method.

 Now the plugin needs to know what to do when the `finished()` signal is emitted: of course it needs to run your actual code.
 So, take the whole `if result:` statement and put it into a new method called `result()`, which has to accept the result code the `finished()` signal emits.
-Your code should look approximately like this:
+Your code should finally look approximately like this:

 ```python
 #class QuickApi: